MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-data-sensitivity.md

 To customize the Data Sensitivity Discovery for your organization, you can [create custom sensitive information types (SITs)](/microsoft-365/compliance/create-a-custom-sensitive-information-type) and connect to your organizational settings with a single step integration.
 Learn more [here](episode-two.md).

-You also can create and publish sensitivity labels for your tenant in Microsoft Purview with a scope that includes Items and Schematized data assets and Auto-labeling rules (recommended).
+You also can create and publish sensitivity labels for your tenant in Microsoft Purview with a scope that includes Items and Schematized data assets and auto-labeling rules (recommended).
 Learn more about [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) in Microsoft Purview.

 ## Next steps